-Description of the change Restrictions To do list unit cost) are shifted, alongside respective costs from/to CC2 and CC3 are transferred. and as a result, PP's budget is increased, the updated Lead Partner/Project Partner Statement of the LP/PP with increased budget must be submitted together with the Request for Changes.
-Note : If budget changes are introduced for the investments planned in the work plan and under CC6 and are related to changes in cost estimations, technical projects, etc., the relevant documents should be uploaded via JEMS.
+Description of the change Restrictions To do list 2.
+Reallocation between cost categories and/or partners up to 15% of the initial total eligible project budget.
+Budget changes must not cause the increase of total eligible project budget.
+Reallocation between CCs is relevant only for CC1, CC4, CC5 and CC6.
+In case costs from/to CC1 (standard scale of unit cost) are shifted, alongside respective costs from/to CC2 and CC3 are transferred.
+Submit electronically signed Request for Changes to the JS to email pasts@varam.gov.lv with supporting documents, if relevant (e.g., changes in cost-estimates, price offers, etc.).
+If the project budget is reallocated between PPs, and as a result, PP's budget is increased, the updated Lead Partner/Project Partner Statement of the LP/PP with increased budget must be submitted together with the Request for Changes.
+Note: If budget changes are introduced for the investments planned in the work plan and under CC6 and are related to changes in cost estimations, technical projects, etc., the relevant documents should be uploaded via JEMS.
 Receive decision on changes from JS by email.
 In case of a positive decision, update the Application Form in JEMS and attach the updated Partnership Agreement in JEMS.
-Change of number of staff positions by creating new, changing or merging existing cost items under CC1 Need for changes is strongly justified and principles of sound financial management are met.
+Change within CC1: adding/ removing staff positions, reallocating hours between positions, etc. Need for changes is strongly justified and principles of sound financial management are met.
 Total amount of costs planned for the CC1 must not be exceeded.
 Changes are relevant if the standard scale of unit cost method is used under CC1.
 Submit electronically signed Request for Changes to the JS to email pasts@varam.gov.lv.
 Receive decision on changes from JS by email.
 In case of a positive decision, update the Application form in JEMS.